 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-Avoid vaccinations with live vaccines during treatment with Ciclosporin.
+Avoid vaccinations with live vaccines during treatment with this medicine.
 Inform your doctor if you have been recently vaccinated or if you are planning to get vaccinated.

 Inform your doctor and pharmacist if you are taking or using any of these medicines: